xkimopro/Time-Series-Databases-Benchmarks/README.md

 max_prepared_transactions=150
 wal_level=logical
 ```
-After configuration you should always restart the containers and not issue a pg_ctl reload command.
+After configurating you should always restart the containers and not issue a pg_ctl reload command.
 By setting the enviroment variable POSTGRES_HOST_AUTH_METHOD to trust at container startup we can proceed to connect the nodes to a cluster using the minimum amount of configuration.
 For your ease you should install a postgresql client such as pgAdmin, Datagrip or DBeaver and connect to the access node's postgresql server.
-Also you should create every database before inserting data ( do not rely on the --do-create-db parameter while working with distributed databases ) and after that point the data nodes to the access node using their internal container-ip-addresses using:
+Also you should create every database before inserting data ( do not rely on the --do-create-db parameter while working with distributed databases ).
+After that make the data nodes point to the access node using their internal container-ip-addresses using:
 ```SQL
 SELECT add_data_node('dn1', '192.168.0.4')
 SELECT add_data_node('dn2', '192.168.0.5')